 5.3C Minimization of Drive Tests (MDT) for Satellite Access

-Editor’s note: Applicability of frequency range, CA, DA, duplex mode, inter-RAT measurement, etc is subject to updates/changes based on the scope of the corresponding WID.

-Editor’s note: Terminology will be further clarified and selected between, e.g. NTN and satellite access, based on further agreements.

 Editor’s note: the exact signalling names in the clause and values are subject to confirmation by RAN2 and change during performance requirement phase, respectively.
 And the brackets shall be removed by further agreements.

 5.3C.1 Introduction